-The retroactive measures shall apply from 1 March 2020 to 3 May 2020.
-An extension of the measures is of course possible if the crisis persists.
+The retroactive measures were initially intended to apply from 1 March 2020 to 3 May 2020.
+The Royal Decree of 28 April 2020 extended them until 30 June 2020.
+A further extension of the measures is of course possible if the crisis persists.